Sin-tel/tessera/manual.md

 Click on a channel to select it.

 #### Properties
-* M: Mute.
-* S: Solo.
-* Armed: Route midi input to this channel.
+* Arm: Route midi input to this channel.
-* Eye: Toggle channel visibility.
+* M: Mute channel.
+Double click to solo.
+* Eye: Hide/unhide channel.
+Double click to hide all channels except this one.
-* Lock: Locks or unlocks the channel for editing.
+* Lock: Lock/unlock channel for editing.
+Double click to lock all channels except this one.

 | Action | Shortcut |
 | :--- | :--- |